Eight Below

-Eight Below, originally titled Antartica: The Journey Home, is a 2006 American survival drama film, a remake based on the 1983 Japanese film Antarctica by Toshirô Ishidô, Koreyoshi Kurahara, Tatsuo Nogami, and Susumu Saji.
+Eight Below is a 2006 American survival drama film, a remake based on the 1983 Japanese film Antarctica by Toshirô Ishidô, Koreyoshi Kurahara, Tatsuo Nogami, and Susumu Saji.
 It was produced by Patrick Crowley and David Hoberman, directed by Frank Marshall, and written by David DiGilio, with music by Mark Isham.
 It stars Paul Walker in the leading role.
 It also stars Bruce Greenwood, Moon Bloodgood, and Jason Biggs.

-It was released theatrically on February 17, 2006, by Walt Disney Pictures in the United States.
+It was released theatrically on February 17, 2006, by Buena Vista Pictures Distribution in the United States.
 The film is set in Antarctica but was filmed in Svalbard, Norway; Greenland; and British Columbia, Canada.
 It tells the story of a guide at an Antarctic research base who risks his life and the lives of his colleagues to save his dogs.
-The film received positive reviews from critics and earned $120.4 million on a $40 million budget.
+The film received positive reviews from critics and earned $120.5 million on a $40 million budget.

 Plot

 In January 1993, Jerry Shepard, guide at a National Science Foundation Antarctic research base, is asked to take UCLA professor Dr. Davis McClaren to Mount Melbourne to find a rare meteorite from Mercury.
 Since the ice conditions are poor, the best way to the mountain is by dog sled.

 Shepard and McClaren make it, but are called back to base camp due to an approaching storm.
 McClaren begs for more time and Shepard gives him half a day.
 En route back to base, McClaren slips down an embankment, breaking his leg and falling into freezing water.
 Shepard uses lead dog Maya to carry a rope to McClaren and pulls him out.
 They battle hypothermia, frostbite, and near-whiteout conditions as the dogs lead them to base.

 At base, the human crew is immediately evacuated, while the dogs are left behind.
 Shepard, promised that the pilot will return shortly for the dogs, tightens their collars to ensure they cannot get loose.
 Because of the harsh weather conditions a rescue cannot be attempted.

 Back in the United States, Shepard tries to return for the dogs, but no one is willing to finance the expedition.
 Five months later, Shepard makes one last attempt.
 McClaren realizing his ingratitude and uses the remainder of his grant money to finance the rescue.
 They fear there is little chance any of the dogs could have survived so long, but they decide to try anyway.

 The eight sled dogs – lead dog Maya, Old Jack, Shorty, Dewey, Truman, Shadow, Buck, and the young Max – have been waiting in the freezing conditions for Shepard to return.
 After a few days without eating, the dogs are prompted into action as a gull flies near, and they all begin to break free, one by one.
 Old Jack, by now too weak, remains attached.
 Maya tries to free him, but reluctantly leaves him behind when he shows no sign of wanting to leave.
 Maya joins the other dogs, and together they catch a few birds, getting their first food in weeks.